spawnfest/Beam_India/server/README.md

  - We drop Card on Card.
 If Card is dropped on Column/Empty column, card should be added to column.
  - Genserver.
 It was planned, data will stored in Genserver and the move card logic will be implemented in GenServer.
  - For now random data is used.
 After implemeting User and Kanban owners, consider integrating with a database.
+ - The nested Access behaviour callback - pop_in, get_and_update_in, fetch_in.
+Expert advice needed for improvement

 ## Improvements needed.
 - Performance - length of data transfer on socket reply is around 5k for move card, add card.
 Debug to bring it down.